shadowaver/shared_docs/README.md

 - 👋 Hi, I’m @shadowaver
-- 👀 I’m interested in Data analysis and data mining
+- 👀 interested in Data analysis and data mining
-- 🌱 I’m currently learning machine learning and deep learning
+- 🌱 currently learning machine learning and deep learning
-- 💞️ I’m looking to collaborate on social or colleage interests in above
+- 💞️ looking to collaborate on social or colleage interests in above
-- 📫 How to reach me at shadowaver@163.com
+- 📫 reach me at shadowaver@163.com

 <!---
 shadowaver/shadowaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.